wisberg/banknote/README.md

-Portfolio project using React called BankNote, a currency converter website.
-Using images from Midjourney.
+Portfolio project using React called BankNote, a currency converter & news website.
+Using images from Midjourney, Axios for API calls, etc.